New sidewalk on University Crescent and Broughdale Avenue

 2. Another typical location for sidewalks is behind the curb, immediately adjacent to the curb.

 The examples pictured below show the three different options of sidewalks assessed by the City.
+Option #3 has been selected for this project.

 1. Grass boulevard example - the sidewalk is behind the curb with a wide grass boulevard between the curb and sidewalk.
 2. Curb adjacent sidewalk example - the sidewalk is behind the curb and immediately adjacent to the curb.